 With at least 2,000 houses of worship scattered around Kyoto, it can be extremely overwhelming to figure out which ones to visit if you have a limited amount of time in the city.
 One you absolutely must visit is Otagi Nenbutsu-Ji Temple, which you’ll find in the Arashiyama neighborhood and is a great place to enjoy on your way to or from the nearby Arashiyama Bamboo Grove.

 Check out 15 Things to Do in Beijing, China

 This Buddhist temple’s origins date back to the year 766, but after many natural disasters damaged or destroyed it over the centuries, including floods and typhoons, the temple was dismantled, repaired, and restored beginning in 1981.

-One of the main projects during this restoration period—and one of the best reasons to visit Otag Nenbutsu-Ji Temple—is the 1,200 stone statues of rakan, or the followers of Buddha, that cover the nearby hillside.
+One of the main projects during this restoration period—and one of the best reasons to visit Otagi Nenbutsu-Ji Temple—is the 1,200 stone statues of rakan, or the followers of Buddha, that cover the nearby hillside.
 Each statue is unique, and while some of them depict the rakan deep in prayer, others are more fun and whimsical and show the rakan laughing, smiling, or even holding modern items like surfboards, tennis racquets, and baseball bats!

-Many people skip Otag Nenbutsu-Ji Temple because it’s quite far from the city, but I highly recommend taking the time to check it out for its sheer uniqueness.
+Many people skip Otagi Nenbutsu-Ji Temple because it’s quite far from the city, but I highly recommend taking the time to check it out for its sheer uniqueness.
 Visiting this temple and hillside is an absolute must when you come to Kyoto!

 Tofu is a polarizing food, even among foodies, but I absolutely love it.
 After I toured Kiyomizu-dera Temple, I did a quick search for a place where I could have an authentic Japanese lunch and came across Okabeya, a wonderful restaurant that specializes in tofu hotpot!